CP1401/Practicals/prac_02/README.md

 ...
 ```

-Use as many operators as you can - not just these ones.
+Use as many operators as you can - not just these.

 ## Number Conversions